Criminal Justice (Indian TV series): Production

 In January 2018, Sameer Nair, CEO of Aditya Birla Group's content studio Applause Entertainment, collaborated with BBC Studios, in order to adapt their British series Criminal Justice and The Office, for the Indian audiences.
 Sameer teamed up with Shridhar Raghavan, to pen the screenplay and dialogues for the Hindi adaptation.
 In April 2018, Tigmanshu Dhulia was announced as the director of the series, eventually marking his digital debut, and the makers signed Pankaj Tripathi, Vikrant Massey and Jackie Shroff to play the pivotal characters.
 It also marked Shroff's debut in a digital platform.
-Principal shoot of the series began on 28 April 2018 and was completed in January 2019, with filming mostly held in Mumbai.
 Vishal Furia served the credits for co-direction.